-Unit No: 7 - Communication in Childcare and Education Grading Descriptors Learning Outcome 3 Learners will reflect on different types of communication used in a childcare setting.
+Unit 7 Communication in Childcare and Education Grading Descriptors Learning Outcome 3 Learners will reflect on different types of communication used in a childcare setting.
 Outline two different methods of communication and consider when to use them.
-Pass Outline how the methods of communication can best be used and consider why methods may need to be adapted.
-Suggest reasons why communication may need to be adapted and how this can be achieved.
+Pass Suggest reasons why communication may need to be adapted and how this can be achieved.
 Learners will reflect on different types of communication used in a childcare setting.
-Describe four different methods of communication and consider when to use them, giving examples of practice.
-Merit Discuss how the methods of communication can best be used and consider why methods may need to be adapted.
-2 Review why communication may need to be adapted and how this can be achieved.
+Describe two different methods of communication and consider when to use them, giving examples.
+Merit Review why communication may need to be adapted and how this can be achieved.
 Learners will reflect on different types of communication used in a childcare setting.
-Distinction Describe six different methods of communication and consider when to use them, giving examples of practice from personal experience.
-Disti Discuss how the methods of communication can best be used and evaluate how and why methods may need to be adapted.
+Distinction Describe in detail two different methods of communication and consider when to use them, giving examples of practice from personal experience.
 Review in detail why communication may need to be adapted and suggest ways to overcome barriers.

-Unit No: 7 - Communication in Childcare and Education
+Unit 7 Communication in Childcare and Education